|

 Translation: Blessed be He who comes in the name of the Lord. / Flanders.

-Cross fleury with quadrilobes at point; abbreviation of Flanders spelled out throughout.
+Cross fleury in shape of rhomboidal lozenge with quadrilobes at point; abbreviation of Flanders spelled out throughout; all within a tressure of arches.
 From the collection of Dr. Albrecht Ulrich.

 Louis I